Big East Conference (1979–2013): Men's

 In 2010, the Big East created a men's lacrosse league with Georgetown, Notre Dame, Providence, Rutgers, St. John's, Syracuse, and Villanova participating.
-Men's lacrosse is the 24th sport sponsored by the Big East Conference and is the 11th men's sport.
+Men's lacrosse was the 24th sport sponsored by the Big East Conference and was the 11th men's sport.
 The teams play a six-game single round-robin regular-season schedule.
 There was no Big East men's lacrosse championship tournament in 2010 and 2011.
 Instead, the Big East champion was determined by conference-game winning percentage at the conclusion of the regular season.
 This winner received the league's automatic bid to the 16-team NCAA Division I Men's Lacrosse Championship.
 The first Big East championship tournament was played beginning in the 2012 season.
 Syracuse dominated the sport until its switch to the Atlantic Coast Conference.

 Of the Big East men's lacrosse schools in the 2013 season, the final season under the original conference structure: